Stephen Bauman is making a bid for a Franklin County commissioner seat.

 “I’m extremely excited to make this announcement.
 I believe I’m the right person for the job.
 I have lived, worked and built my business in Franklin County and there’s no one better equipped for this position,” he said in a statement released ahead of the news conference.

-Bauman is chairman of the Franklin County Republic Party.
+Bauman is chairman of the Franklin County Republican Party.

 He ran unsuccessfully as a write-in candidate against Peck in 2020.